unsplash/unsplash-php/README.md

 ===

 #### Crew\Unsplash\Photo::create($file_path)
-Post a photo on the user behalf.
+Post a photo on the user's behalf.

 *Note:* You need the `write_photos` permission scope